rocboronat/kindle-weather-station/README.md

 ## How to install it?

-Well, as the Kindle e-Readers doesn't support native apps or things like that, the only thing we can do is to open a web with the Experimental Browser and to the best we can with it.
+Well, as the Kindle e-Readers don't support native apps or things like that, the only thing we can do is to open a web with the Experimental Browser and to the best we can with it.
 So the project is just a web page that you have to edit with your own values, publish it somewhere and access it with the Kindle's browser.

 Here's a list with the steps to achieve it: